galbacarys/galbacarys.github.io-old/_posts/2017-04-24-ansible-adventures.md

 to your tool's rough edges.

-Ansible's choice to use YAML is a double edged sword: YAML is an extremely powerful markup language, and combined with Jinja and the Ansible engine behind it is technically Turing complete (seriously, I checked; I once wrote an Ansible playbook to calculate Fibonacci numbers just to verify it was possible).
+Ansible's choice to use YAML is a double edged sword: YAML is an extremely powerful structured text language, and combined with Jinja and the Ansible engine behind it is technically Turing complete (seriously, I checked; I once wrote an Ansible playbook to calculate Fibonacci numbers just to verify it was possible).
 And yet Ansible provides very little facility to do the kinds of things that programmers